Current Jobs

 EBC has a program to nominate and recognize employees who go above and beyond.

 EBC supports our employees’ health.
-Flu shots are provided at no cost and a biometrics clinic is offered through the BC Public Service annually.
+Flu shots are provided at no cost.
 An employee and family assistance program is also available to all employees.

 Teambuilding